paritoshgupta/aws-fargate-ecs/README.md

 - **2. AWS App Runner Method**

     - Build and run production web applications at scale
+    - Using AWS App Runner, you can deploy straight from source code or point to a container.
     - AWS App Runner is a fully managed service that makes it easy for developers to deploy from source code or container image directly to a scalable and secure web application.
     - **AWS App Runner creates a streamlined workflow that connects a source repo, deploy environment, and a resulting secure URL.**
     - This repository can easily be converted to an AWS Runner Method in Wizard to the following: